MSC Tennis Camp & Clinic Policies & Safety Measures

 Players will automatically be placed in the remaining weeks of the tennis clinic that you were previously registered for.
 Consistent with our usual makeup policy for tennis clinics, with at least 24 hours notice customers may switch to any clinic at the same level on a different day.
 These makeups may carry over to future seasons so if you are unable to use all of your makeups before the end of the summer, you can use those makeups in the fall or any other future season.

 1. Any staff member or customer experiencing symptoms associated with COVID-19 or anyone who has been in contact with someone with COVID-19 in the past two weeks should not enter the facility.
+Any staff member or customer who has traveled to another country or to a state on the quarantine list should not attend any MSC events for 2 weeks following their return.

 2. Players should avoid touching the tennis balls and tennis hoppers as much as possible.
 Players may choose to wear a glove when serving, but that is not required.